Art-A-Hack/art-a-hack.github.io/app/_projects/2015/oculus-fiber.md

 ---
 title   : Oculus Fiber
-projectid   : oculus-fiber
 teaser  : Explore fabrics in VR as though they were architectures

 members:
  - name : Jessica Graves
  - name : Greg Dutcher
  - name : Nina Mirhabibi
  - name : Rebecca Lieberman
 ---

 The Oculus Fiber team scanned the surfaces of garments and other fabrics at an incredibly high resolution, which they then reproduced in a virtual reality experience.